gojko/minimal-request-promise/README.md

 You can use the standard Node [HTTPS Request Options](https://nodejs.org/api/https.html#https_https_request_options_callback), with the following additional options:

-* `body`: string -- the content to include in the request body when posting
+* `body`: `string`, the content to include in the request body when posting
-* `resolveErrors`: boolean -- if true, HTTP error response codes will result in a resolved promise (instead of rejected).
+* `resolveErrors`: `boolean`, if true, HTTP error response codes will result in a resolved promise (instead of rejected).
 Only network errors will result in a rejected promise.
 If false (default), network errors and successful HTTP requests with an error response code will cause the promise to be rejected.

 If you want to execute a FORM POST, remember to add the [`Content-Length` header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.13) as well.
 This library intentionally does not automatically add that, to keep the interface in line with standard Node.JS requests.